Your Career and ... Grief?

 See also: Why Positive Thinking Doesn’t Work

-Until you process your grief, all those feelings are STILL there.
+Until you process your grief, all those feelings are still there.
 You're just not dealing with them.

 Grief Isn’t Linear